bii-dpi/AA_experiment/README.md

 layers, instead of just one (earlier updates should make our model more robust).
 We can also consider changing the manner in which we update - currently we only subtract the update network's gradient from the input once.

+To run get the results referenced above, run <run_attack_\*.py> directly: models have already been trained, and their weights are stored in <data/>.

 Some of the code in this repository is built off of the [Pytorch tutorial on FGSMs](https://github.com/pytorch/tutorials/blob/master/beginner_source/fgsm_tutorial.py).